alainwolf/roll.urown.net/server/server-tls.rst

 The private keys to our certificates are :term:`RSA` keys.
 Any other type of key authentication would simply not work.

-One can select all ciphers suites who use RSA key authentiation with the "\ **aRSA**" selection parameter.
+One can select all ciphers suites who use RSA key authentication with the "\ **aRSA**" selection parameter.
 This will list 43 available cipher suites.

 Combined with the earlier "kEDH:kEECDH" parameter like this: